 The similarities between the algebraic structures arising in the study of number systems, modular arithmetic and polynomial operations will be used to introduce the study of groups, rings, fields, and their mapping.
 These structures will be applied to number theoretic and geometric problems.
-Topics in MA 433 will include permutation groups, quotient structures, and finite fields and their applications.
-Prerequisite for 432: MA 332 or 331; or, Instructor's permission.
-Offered alternate years.
-Prerequisite for 433: MA 432.
-Offered alternate years.
+Prerequisites: MA 332 or 331; or, Instructor's permission.
+Offered: Alternate years